Book Two in the Night Rebel series

 Some promises are meant to be broken…

 Veritas spent most of her life as a vampire Law Guardian.
 Now, she’s about to break every rule by secretly hunting down the dark souls that were freed in order to save Ian.
 But the risks are high.
-If she gets caught, she could lose her job.
+If she gets caught, she could lose everything.
 And catching the sinister creatures might cost Veritas her own life.

 Some vows are forever…